 De Beers controlled the value of diamonds by strictly overseeing both the supply and demand of the stone.
 They stockpiled and managed the distribution of the diamonds in order to convince the public that diamonds were a rare and scarce commodity.

 When sales of diamonds plummeted in the 1930s during the Great Depression, the diamond industry scrambled to put matters into their own hands.
 De Beers used a number of marketing schemes and ad campaigns in order “To create a situation where almost every person pledging marriage feels compelled to acquire a diamond engagement ring,” in the words of the N.W.
 Ayer agency.

-The adornment of diamond rings permeated film, radio and print.
+The adornment of diamond wedding rings Sydney permeated film, radio and print.
 Women, from movie stars to the first lady, were seen with the gem.
 A 1948 strategy paper noted in an investigative article by Atlantic Magazine read:

 “We spread the word of diamonds worn by stars of screen and stage, by wives and daughters of political leaders, by any woman who can make the grocer’s wife and the mechanic’s sweetheart say ‘I wish I had what she has.’ ”